The power of early detection and innovative medicine

 While most people who have gallstones experience some pain, others don't experience any symptoms at all.
 And some experience discomfort in unexpected areas of the body.

-These gallstone symptoms are not always felt where you might think:
+Gallstone symptoms are not always felt where you might think.
+They include:

 Nausea and vomiting